MitchyBAwesome/istio-eks-demo-kit/README.md

 # Meshing around with Istio and Amazon EKS

-In this post, as you may have gathered from the title, I'm going to be playing around with Istio and Amazon EKS.
-Earlier this year (2018) I presented a demo of deploying Istio to EKS.
+It's time to have a play around with Istio and Amazon EKS.
+Amazon EKS went GA in 2018.
 However, at that time, EKS was missing support for dynamic admission controllers.
 This meant that a few additional steps had to be taken in order for Istio to be deployed correctly in to an EKS based Kubernetes cluster.

 In October of this year support for Dynamic Admission Controllers was added to EKS.
-I wanted to revisit the demo I put together previosly to understand if this new functionality simplified the process of deploying and operating Istio on EKS.
+Let's take a look at if this new functionality simplified the process of deploying and operating Istio on EKS.

 So, let's go!